 Ms. Graham has been a registered U.S. Patent Attorney since 1986.
 Prior to joining the firm, she served as in-house patent counsel for a pharmaceutical company.
 She has conducted enzyme isolation and characterization research at Sloan-Kettering Institute for Cancer Research and cardiac and allergy drug disposition/metabolism research at Boehringer Ingelheim Ltd. Ms. Graham also performed graduate research in neuroimmunology and virology (HIV research conducted at the Centers for Disease Control and Prevention).
 She has been an adjunct professor of Intellectual Property Law at Emory University.

 Ms. Graham was listed in The Best Lawyers of America® for Biotechnology and Life Sciences Law and Patent Law in 2020 and each of the 21 years immediately preceding.
 She was also named a 2012 and 2013 "Atlanta Lawyer of the Year" in the area of Biotechnology Law by The Best Lawyers in America®.
 Ms. Graham was listed in The International Who’s Who of Business Lawyers for Life Sciences in 2015, The International Who’s Who of Business Lawyers for Patents in 2013, and The International Who's Who of Patent Lawyers in 2011.
-She was recognized in 2019 and the ten years immediately preceding as a Georgia "Super Lawyer" in the area of Intellectual Property by Super Lawyers magazine.
+She was recognized in 2020 and the 11 years immediately preceding as a Georgia "Super Lawyer" in the area of Intellectual Property by Super Lawyers magazine.
 Ms. Graham has been recognized as one of Georgia Trend's 2012 “Legal Elite” for Intellectual Property Law.
 She was honored by the Georgia Chapter of the Huntington's Disease Society of America at its 2012 Celebration of Hope Gala.
 Ms. Graham is a recipient of the prestigious 2015 Georgia Bio Community Award for her significant contributions to Georgia's life sciences industry.
 Georgia State University and Georgia Institute of Technology honored Ms. Graham in 2017 with the Intellectual Property (IP) Community Service Award for her outstanding contributions to the community.
 She is AV® rated by Martindale-Hubbell.*

 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.